Skip to main content

 How-To Guides

-In a mixed-use building, a retail tenant should not pay for office common area maintenance — and vice versa.
-Getting the allocation right requires separate pools and clear lease language.
+In a mixed-use building, retail tenants should not pay for office-only services, and office tenants should not absorb retail-only costs.
+Start with use-specific pools and clear lease language.

 Read Post